tsgates/arch-wiki-markdown/wiki/Moving_an_existing_install_into_(or_out_of)_a_virtual_machine.md

 boot, var, tmp, whatever floats your boat.
 Of course, it will add a layer of complexity, but it's doable.
 The point is that you don't necessarily need another container.

+Note:If you use the command-line parted instead of gparted, don't forget to leave 1 or 2 megabytes of unpartitioned space at the start of the disk for GRUB's embedded partition.

 > Transfer the system